gps-stellar/Simple-Regression-Models/README.md

-# Machine-Learning-Projects
+# Linear and Logistic Regression Machine-Learning-Projects
-This Repository is to publish practice projects of Supervised and Unsupervised machine Learning processes.
+##### This Repository is to publish practice projects of Simple Linear Regression models, Multiple Linear Regression models, and Logistic Regression Models.